-The received data can be output to the system side in two different ways: Single Rail or Dual Rail, as selected by R_MD bit [1] (RCF0, 09H...).
+The received data can be output to the system side in two different ways: Single Rail or Dual Rail, as selected by R\MD bit [1] (RCF0, 07H...).
 In Single Rail mode, only RDn pin is used to output data and the RDNn/CVn pin is used to report the received errors.
 In Dual Rail Mode, both RDPn pin and RDNn pin are used for outputting data.

-In the receive Dual Rail mode, the CDR unit can be by-passed by setting R_MD[1:0] to '11' (binary).
+In the receive Dual Rail mode, the CDR unit can be by-passed by setting R\MD[1:0] to '11' (binary).
 In this situation, the output data from the Data Slicer will be output to the RDPn/RDNn pins directly, and the RCLKn outputs the exclusive OR (XOR) of the RDPn and RDNn.
-This is called receiver slicer mode.
-In this case, the transmit path is still operating in Dual Rail mode.

-3.4.9 RECEIVE PATH POWER DOWN
+3.3.9 RECEIVE PATH POWER DOWN

-The receive path can be powered down individually by setting R_OFF bit (RCF0, 09H...) to '1'.
-In this case, the RCLKn, RDn/RDPn, RDNn and LOSn will be logic low.
+The receive path can be powered down individually by setting R\OFF bit (RCF0, 07H...) to '1'.
+In this case, the RCLKn, RDn/RDPn, RDPn and LOSn will be logic low.